Portia de Rossi: Personal life

-De Rossi was married to documentary filmmaker Mel Metcalfe from 1996 to 1999, initially part of a plan to get a green card, though she did not go through with the plan.
+de Rossi was married to documentary filmmaker Mel Metcalfe from 1996 to 1999, initially part of a plan to get a green card, though she did not go through with the plan.
 She said about the marriage that "it just obviously wasn't right for me."
 In a 2010 interview on Good Morning America, she said that as a young actress, she was fearful of being exposed as a lesbian.
+She also revealed that Metcalfe cheated on her with her sister-in-law Renee, then married to De Rossi's brother Michael; the two left their respective spouses to be together.

 From 2000 to 2004, de Rossi dated director Francesca Gregorini, the daughter of Barbara Bach and the stepdaughter of Ringo Starr.
 She said that most of her family and Ally McBeal castmates did not know she was a lesbian until tabloid pictures of the couple were published.
 She declined to publicly discuss the relationship or her sexual orientation at the time.

-De Rossi and Gregorini broke up in late 2004 because de Rossi began dating DeGeneres, whom she met backstage at an awards show.
+de Rossi and Gregorini broke up in late 2004 because de Rossi began dating DeGeneres, whom she met backstage at an awards show.
 In 2005, she opened up publicly about her sexual orientation in interviews with Details and The Advocate.
 She and DeGeneres became engaged when DeGeneres proposed in 2008.
 They were married at their Beverly Hills home on 16 August 2008, witnessed by their mothers and 19 other guests.
 On 6 August 2010, de Rossi filed a petition to legally change her name to Portia Lee James DeGeneres.
 The petition was granted on 23 September 2010.
 She became a United States citizen in September 2011.

 In 2010, de Rossi published her autobiography, titled Unbearable Lightness: A Story of Loss and Gain, within which she wrote about the trauma and turmoil that she had experienced in her life, including suffering from anorexia nervosa and bulimia and being misdiagnosed with lupus.
 She had struggled with the eating disorders for five years while filming Ally McBeal.
 To promote the book, she appeared on The Oprah Winfrey Show and The Ellen DeGeneres Show.

 DeGeneres and de Rossi both became vegans in 2008, though DeGeneres said in December 2018 that she is no longer vegan and no longer associates with the vegan lifestyle.
 The couple have adopted several rescue animals.

 In 2017, de Rossi tweeted that actor Steven Seagal had exposed himself to her while she was auditioning for one of his films.

 In November 2024, de Rossi and DeGeneres relocated from their home in Montecito, California, to the Cotswolds region of England.
 The move was reportedly brought on by the re-election of Donald Trump as president, and "they do not have plans to return to the United States".
 The couple purchased the home in the Cotswolds before the 2024 presidential election.

-De Rossi and Ellen DeGeneres announced they are selling their country home in August 2025, to move to a larger estate nearby.
+de Rossi and Ellen DeGeneres announced they are selling their country home in August 2025, to move to a larger estate nearby.